raoufkeskes/geolocation_data_clustering/README.md

 **BEST RESULT**
 <p align="center"><img src="./results/agglo2.png"></p>

-taking the max distance at each time between two sets is relevant because as we can see , outlayers ( extreme points ) will play an important role to keep the merging smooth and realistic for this dataset
+taking the max distance at each time between two sets is relevant because as we can see , outliers ( extreme points ) will play an important role to keep the merging smooth and realistic for this dataset

 to reproduce :
 ```